 Welcome back!
 We are going to continue our list of ten mistakes that destroy effective communication.
 Much like our last blog, if you find yourself making these mistakes in your own life, you may want to hire a professional.
 You may assume that you will be able to break yourself of these habits on your own.
 However, most of these mistakes occur subconsciously, meaning you aren’t always aware you are doing them!
-If you don’t notice the problem, then you cannot take any actions to fix it.
+If you don’t notice the problem, then you cannot take any action to fix it.
 When you hire a communication professional, they will be able to identify your habits and teach you how to effectively ease them out of your conversations.
 And if you think that the way you communicate is adequate, we at Thinker Base can assure you that there is always room for improvement.
 When you advance the quality of your communication, “doors”, major opportunities, will open for you in both your profession and personal life.
 Thinker Base can help!

-The following are the some of the most common ways in which you can make your conversations self-implode.
+The following are some of the most common ways in which you can make your conversations self-implode.

 This is by far the most common and the most dangerous mistake in communication.
 It is the most dangerous because it is often done subconsciously.
 If you are prone to having a “potty mouth”, it is imperative that you keep your profanity in check.
 Nothing is more unprofessional than foul words in a workplace, or worse, an interview.
-If you have made profanity part of your main vocabulary, it is good idea to begin methods to train yourself to break the habit.
+If you have made profanity part of your main vocabulary, it is a good idea to begin methods to train yourself to break the habit.
 Though some people have implemented snapping rubber bands on themselves when they slip up, most times this method is painful and unhelpful.
-The best way to curb your bad communication habits is present a speech in front of a professional and have them evaluate what needs to change in terms of your communication methods.
+The best way to curb your bad communication habits is to present a speech in front of a professional and have them evaluate what needs to change in terms of your communication methods.

 Unfortunately, interviews or even moments in the workplace, are times when you want to seem personable or cool.
 Some people assume that the only way in which they can seem personable is when they curse.
 This is not true.
-In fact, when you use profanity it makes you seem lower in self esteem and IQ.
+In fact, when you use profanity it makes you seem lower in self-esteem and IQ.

 Lack of Eye Contact